Seeking Brexit deal, EU eyes compromise on Irish border

 “We are definitely engaging with Britain” on ways to break the deadlock over what is known as the “Irish backstop”, said an EU diplomat following the negotiations.

-“To agree to any deal, we need to have a legally sound backstop solution for Ireland and Northern Ireland,” Barnier said on Twitter after meeting Irish Prime Minister Leo Varadkar.
+“To agree to any deal, we need to have a legally sound backstop solution for Ireland and Northern Ireland,” Barnier said after meeting Irish Prime Minister Leo Varadkar.

-Britain has not yet formally delivered new its ideas, notably about a fall-back option to maintain the whole of the United Kingdom in a customs union with the EU.
+Britain has yet to formally deliver its new ideas, Varadkar said, notably about a fall-back option to keep the whole of the United Kingdom in a customs union with the EU.

+Varadkar said Dublin was open in principle to anything that helps escape extensive Irish border checks but voiced caution on an all-UK customs union, which the EU has once rejected before.

 The EU is insisting on a “backstop” clause in any withdrawal treaty to avoid erecting border posts between the British province of Northern Ireland and EU member Ireland if London and Brussels cannot agree a trade pact for the future.